 Sarah’s passion is art.
 She has been lucky to forge a career in it, and it dominates all of her hobbies in one form or another.
 One of those hobbies is graphic design, and Sarah was thrilled to create the logo for her husband’s newly-formed Greater Seattle Hockey League team, the Trash Pandas (check them out on Instagram, @TrashPandaHockey).
 So when Steven Thompson asked to help create a logo for a new association he was starting – the Seattle Pride Hockey Association – Sarah was beyond honored.
 SPHA combines so many passions of so many people, but most importantly, it serves as a beacon of inclusion, support, camaraderie, and of course hockey.
 Sarah is a fan, an artist, and an ally, and is proud to be part of this team.

-Steven has enjoyed hockey since he was a little kid.
-From as far back as he can remember, he would attend Seattle Thunderbirds’ games with his dad back in the Seattle Centers days.
+Steven has enjoyed hockey ever since he was a little kid.
+From as far back as he can remember, he would attend Seattle Thunderbirds games with his dad back in the Seattle Center/Key Arena days.

 It wasn’t until the 2015-16 & 2016-17 WHL Regular Seasons that his passion for hockey intensified.
-Steven developed a huge following for former Thunderbirds player, Mathew Barzal, and it was after the Thunderbirds won the Ed Chynoweth Cup cup in 2017, that Steven decided he wanted to become a hockey player himself.
-In November 2017, Steven hired former University of Wisconsin forward, Molly Doner, to teach him how to ice skate.
-It was from here that this propelled Steven’s involvement in hockey.
+Steven developed a huge following for former Thunderbirds player, Mathew Barzal, and it was after the Thunderbirds won the Ed Chynoweth Cup in 2017, that Steven decided he wanted to become a hockey player himself.
+In November 2017, Steven hired former University of Wisconsin forward, Molly Doner, to teach him how to ice skate and be a hockey player.
+Molly has played with players who have competed in the US Olympics so she was the perfect coach!
+It was from here that this propelled Steven’s passion for the game.

-In March 2019, Steven was hired to be director of league operations for the Greater Seattle Hockey League, where he helped grow the league by adding several dozen new teams, hundreds of new players, and several new programs.
+By December 2017, Steven started playing in the Greater Seattle Hockey League starting with Letterkenny Irish and soon after, the Trash Pandas.
 Steven grew his Trash Pandas team from one to three in a matter of two months.
+Steven became deeply involved in league operations and it became clear that Steven would be a valuable asset to add to the league full-time.
+In March 2019, Steven was hired to be director of league operations for the Greater Seattle Hockey League, where he helped grow the league by adding several dozen new teams, hundreds of new players, and several new programs, including Sprinker Draft League and a November tournament in the annual The Great Puckaroo Roundup.
 In April 2019, Steven, together with teammate, Joey Gale, founded the Seattle Pride Hockey Association, to bring hockey closer to underrepresented communities.
+You can read even more about Steven in this article on NHL.com.

 At the age of three, Joey first laced up his skates (well, his Dad did) and stepped onto the pond for the first time.
 Joey grew up playing league hockey in Minnesota, the self-proclaimed “state of hockey”, and played up until high school.
 While he still found his way to the pond, Joey didn’t jump back into organized hockey until 2015, following his graduation from Drake.
 After making a trek from Des Moines, IA, to Seattle with his partner, Joey began playing in the GSHL in 2018.